Home Page

 ABOUT ..

 Kathem was born in Samuraa (Iraq) where he lived a very modest childhood in a familly composed of 10 children.
 He loved the music so much that at the age of 15 and contrarly to the children of his age, he sold his bicycle to buy a "Oud" a very famous Arabic Music Instrument.
 After completing his High School, Kathem joined the Higher Instute of Arabic Music in Baghdad where he learned to play the Oud from the very famous Iraqi Oud Player Mounir Basheer.
 He adored the music of Mohamed Abdel Wahab, and the poems of Nizar Qabani and composed while he was still studying, the music of "Iny Khairtouky Fakhtary" a very famous poem for Nizar Qabani.
+In the begining of the 80's, Kazsem started his career and become one of the best to sing Love and the Iraqi Folklore and a made an excellent success with his song " Abart El Shat ".

 Following the Gulf War in 1990, Kathem moved to Lebanon where he become in a very short period of time a very well known singer and a super star in the Arab world.
 All his songs music are written by himself while the words are written either by Kareem Al Iraqi or are poems of Nizar Qabani.